srsexton94/popcorn-pal/README.md

 # Popcorn Pal

-This is a movie application built in React with TypeScript, initialized with Vite.
+This is a movie search application built in React with TypeScript, initialized with Vite.

+## Commands
 - Development environment: `npm run dev`
 - Deployment: `npm run deploy`